laravel/docs/queues.md

     php artisan queue:work redis

-You may customize your queue worker even further by only processing particular queues for a given connection.
+By default, the `queue:work` command only processes jobs for the default queue on a given connection.
+However, you may customize your queue worker even further by only processing particular queues for a given connection.
 For example, if all of your emails are processed in an `emails` queue on your `redis` queue connection, you may issue the following command to start a worker that only processes that queue:

     php artisan queue:work redis --queue=emails